Datadoulla/Dubois_2024/README.md

 ## [Week 3](./challenge03)

-> Black youth start in life Knowing that on all sides, his advance is made doubly difficult, if not wholly shut off, by his color.
+> Black youth start in life knowing that on all sides, his advance is made doubly difficult, if not wholly shut off, by his color.
 > -- <cite>[W.E.B.
 Du Bois](https://penntoday.upenn.edu/news/times-and-life-web-du-bois-penn)</cite>